-Key Information - for explanato ry notes, se

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 8 February 2023

-Policy published on school website 15 March 2023

-Policy contact name and position Susanne Kiff skiff@dmatschools.org.uk

-Amendments after determination -

-Department for Education school I number 878-4182

-Age range 11 to 18

-Type of school Academy secondary school with sixth form for post-16 provision 1

-Admissions authority The Dartmoor Multi-Academy Trust

-Normal round intake Year 7 and Year 12

-Published Admission Number 20)24-25 240 in Year 7

-50 in Year 12 2

-Priority for children to another se etting No

-Priority for children from another Bere Alston Primary School

-Ü Bickleigh Down Church of England Primary School

-Gulworthy Primary School

-Horrabridge Primary School

-Lady Modiford's Church of England Primary School

-Lamerton Church of England Primary School

-Lifton Primary School

-Mary Tavy and Brentor Primary School

-Meavy Church of England Primary School

-Milton Abbot Primary School

-Princetown Primary School

-St Andrew's Church of England Primary School

-St Peter's Church of England Junior School

-Tavistock Primary School

-Whitchurch Community Primary School

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes - if this is the closest school available to home

-Devon County Council 3 Yes - if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for exceptional need priority.
+Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on January or February 2022 Policy contact name and position James Stroud - Assistant Principal Tavistock College Amendments after determination - Department for Education school number 878-4182 Age range 11 to 18 Type of school Academy secondary school with post-16 provision Admissions authority Dartmoor Multi-Academy Trust Normal round intake Year 7 and Year 12 Published Admission Number 2024-25 240 in Year 7 160 in Year 12 Priority for children to another setting No Priority for children from another setting Bere Alston Primary School Bickleigh Down Church of England Primary School Gulworthy Primary School Horrabridge Primary School Lady Modiford's Church of England Primary School Lamerton Church of England Primary School Lifton Primary School Mary Tavy and Brentor Primary School Meavy Church of England Primary School Milton Abbot Primary School Princetown Primary School St Andrew's Church of England Primary School St Peter's Church of England Junior School Tavistock Primary School Whitchurch Community Primary School Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Yes - only to be used for the exceptional need criterion.
 See below

-Key Dates Normal round to Ye L 0.4 O
+Key Dates Normal round

-When to apply ber to 31 October 2023

-Decision 1 March 2

-When to appeal pril 2024 or from 20 school days after the refusal, whichever is later 4

-Deadline to submit appeal 22 April 2024

-Deadline to hear appeal
+When to apply 1 September 2024 to the National Closing Date which is 31 October 2024 Decision National Offer Date which is 1 March 2024 When to appeal From 29 March 2024 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 March 2024 Deadline to hear appeal 16 June 2024

 Key Dates In-Year admission

-When to apply from 1 June 2024 for Year Groups 8 to 11

-ptember 2024 for Year 7

-Decision within 15 school days of an application

-Decision When to submit appeal Deadline to hear appeal within 15 from 20 s
+When to apply from 1 June 2024 for Year Groups 8 to 11 from 1 September 2024 for Year 7 Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted

-1 See the separate admissions policy for post-16 education.
+See the separate admissions policy for post-16 education.

-2 The PAN for Year 12 is for external applicants only.
+The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.